thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 <img src="images/articles/writing-best-seo-post/keyword-ideas.jpg" alt="ahrefs Keyword Explorer example">

 Make sure you are sorting by volume as well.
 We want to be picking keywords that have the best SEO results with the lowest competition.
 The KD metric is the [Keyword Difficulty](https://ahrefs.com/keyword-difficulty) factor.
 The higher the number, the harder it is to rank in Google's top results for that keyword.
+We are trying to take the strategic route with this tactic by finding keywords with biggest bang for our buck.

 For each main keyword you want to pick 1-2 keywords from the Keyword Explorer.
 Be realistic in this part; you don't want to pick words that make no sense to your goals.
 Write these new keywords down, as you will be incorporating these into the blog post during the writing phase of this effort.